 Meeting times shall be set by the members of the Council.
 Meetings shall not be for more than two hours unless a later adjournment is agreed to unanimously.

 The presence of a majority of the members shall constitute a quorum.

-An election of regular members shall be held each year in March using solely either paper ballots or electronic ballots.
+An election of elected members shall be held each year in March using solely either paper ballots or electronic ballots.
 Eligible participants for purposes of this Bylaw shall be persons qualifying under Article I, Section 1 of the Constitution.
 Elections to the Council shall be conducted on an at-large basis.

 A. Method of Nominating Candidates.

 The following procedures shall be followed in nominating candidates for election to the Council: